rankutah/blog/sites/rank-utah/content/posts/orem-utah-seo-services-for-small-businesses-at-affordable-rates.md

 ---
 date: 2025-07-28
 is_published: Published
-title: Orem Utah SEO Services for Small Businesses at Affordable Rates
+title: Orem Utah SEO Services for Small Businesses
 tags:
   - local-seo
 ---
-## Orem Utah SEO Services

-I specialize in providing expert local SEO services to small business in Orem, UT.
+I specialize in providing local SEO services to small business in Orem, UT.
 I focus specifically on helping rank your Website and Google Business Profile for the searches that matter most to your business.
 The details of my process and my rates can be found by visiting my website [RankUtah.com](http://RankUtah.com).

 ## Where am I located?